needle-mirror/com.unity.xr.arfoundation/Documentation~/migration-guide.md

 ## Session-relative data

 Many of the trackables in AR Foundation 1.0 had "session relative data" (for example, `BoundedPlane` and `XRReferencePoint`).
 These are no longer directly accessible.
-All their memebers are now properties of an AR Foundation trackable.
+All their members are now properties of an AR Foundation trackable.

 **Example:**